relatedcode/awesome-mojo/README.md

 ## Parse alternatives

-As you may noticed [Parse](http://blog.parse.com/announcements/moving-on) will be fully retired after a year-long period ending on January 28, 2017.
+As you may noticed, [Parse](http://blog.parse.com/announcements/moving-on) Parse will be fully retired after a year-long period ending on January 28, 2017.
 Most of us need to find an alternative backend service for our apps.
-Please help the community to find a great BaaS.
+Please help the community with finding a great BaaS.
 Contribution guidelines can be found [here](CONTRIBUTING.md).

 ### What features are we looking for?
 - Data Storage